LiangliangNan/Easy3D/ReadMe.md

 By abstracting geometric elements as one of the above drawables, more general visualization (e.g., vector fields, scalar fields) can be done very conveniently.

+### Repository layout
+The repository contains a `CMakeLists.txt` file that serves as anchor for configuring and building programs, and a set of subfolders:
+* `3rd_party` - source code of third party libraries
+* `applications` - applications built on top of Easy3D
+* `cmake` - CMake-related configuration files
+* `docs` - documentation configuration file (Doxygen)
+* `easy3d` - source code of Easy3D
+* `resources` - test data, images, shaders, and textures, etc.
+* `tests` - a collection of test cases

 ### Build
 Like most software, Easy3D depends on some third-party libraries.
 Easy3D has made this easier for the users by including the source code of most third-party libraries (for the core functionalities and the basic viewer), and it leaves very